Add a little luxury

 Make a colour statement at your sink with QETTLE Signature.
 Bright brass or warm copper perfectly complement kitchens with metallic accents; gunmetal and matt black work beautifully in monochrome, urban and industrial schemes.

-Next colour finished QETTLEs available early April.
+Next colour finished QETTLEs available late June.
 Pre-purchase now.

 Pre-purchase Coloured Signature Modern